butcherg/rawproc/README.md

 - Sharpen

 You open an image, add whatever manipulations you want to apply to the list, then save the result.
-You determine the order of the manipulations; for a RAW image, I apply the default 2.2 gamma first, then add a bright to bring the image up to a normal range.
+You determine the order of the manipulations.
+Also, you have to deal with the raw image, in that the choices regarding white balance, demosaic, colorspace conversion, and gamma are for you to make.
+The input image is dark, so learn to deal with it.
+And, in doing so, you'll learn valuable things about digital images.

 In the display, you can use the 't' key or double-click the upper-left thumbnail to toggle between a small repeat image for panning, a 255-value histogram, and no thumbnail.